jamesmcm/vopono/README.md

 ### Known issues

+* OpenVPN output is not parsed - this means you need to read the output to ensure there are not authentication errors, etc.
 * OpenVPN output is not muted - you will see the output from OpenVPN when you run your application, this a pain for command-line applications but since it is difficult to handle failures in OpenVPN overall I felt it was left to leave this enabled for now (for debugging).
 * It is currently not possible to list running vopono network namespaces.
-* Multiple applications cannot currently share the same network namespace.
-This requires keeping the network namespace alive between different instances of vopono.
-This will be resolved soon, probably with lockfiles preventing premature clean-up.
-It is also planned to list currently running applications in vopono and their network namespaces.
-* Only PrivateInternetAccess is supported - will add support for other providers soon.
-* Only OpenVPN is supported - will add support for WireGuard soon.
-* iptables is required - will add support for nftables (and possibly ufw) soon.
-* sudo is required - it is planned to remove all direct commands from vopono and instead request privilege escalation inside vopono directly.
-* Credentials are always stored in plaintext in configuration - will add option to not store credentials soon, but it seems OpenVPN needs them provided in plaintext.
+* OpenVPN credentials are always stored in plaintext in configuration - will add option to not store credentials soon, but it seems OpenVPN needs them provided in plaintext.
-* Applications launch as root by default (including OpenVPN) - will be addressed shortly to make current user the default.
-* Custom VPN servers are not supported - support for custom VPN connections via provided .ovpn files is planned.
 * Cannot set default VPN provider and server - will be added shortly.
-* Configuration of VPN connection is limited - support will be added for different keylengths, etc. in the future.
+* Configuration of OpenVPN connection is limited - support will be added for different keylengths, etc. in the future.
+* Split iptables and nftables dependencies so user can choose one or the other.
+* Server lists are maintained in the repo and there is no way to update them from vopono itself.

 ## Installation